Diamond Mountain Acknowledges Original People

 - San Carlos Apache

 - Western Apache

 The land on which Diamond Mountain resides is one of very few water sources in the entire region, and the Apache People would travel here for water to sustain them in the desert environment.
 When Americans began their settlements and takeover of lands across North America, the ranch house was built specifically to deny access to The People, as evidenced by two gun slits in the stonehouse and a guard house located at the springhead.

 Knowledgeable in how to live in the desert, a few survived the slaughter while led by an Apache man whose family had been murdered; he later became known as Geronimo.
 The remaining Apaches were moved by train from the town of Bowie and on to Oklahoma and Florida, where the families were separated and put into Prisoner of War Camps called reservations.
 A few remained at the reservation in San Carlos north of Safford.

 To what extent are our events and activities benefiting the land and the honoring of past peoples?
-At Diamond Mountain we have on-going Four Step Plans to correct harm done by generations before us to the Indigenous People and to the Land by generations before us.
+At Diamond Mountain we have on-going Four-Step Plans to correct the harm done by generations before us to the Indigenous People and to the Land by generations before us.
 Several of these programs were developed and are maintained by local Native American leaders:

 - Support of traditional religious Apache Consecrated Grounds with on-going Apache prayers and ceremonial dances